-I've written a lot for print magazines, notably Science and MIT Technology Review, and online publications, especially Xconomy.
-In 2014-15 I was acting director of the Knight Science Journalism fellowship program at MIT and the producer of a big conference called ScienceWriters2015.
+As for my background: I've written a lot for print magazines, notably Science and MIT Technology Review, and online publications, especially Xconomy.
+In 2014-15 I was acting director of MIT's Knight Science Journalism fellowship program and the producer of a big conference called ScienceWriters2015.
 I've also done stints at NASA and an early e-book startup called NuvoMedia.

 I'm trained as a historian of science and technology.
 I have a BA in that field from Harvard College and a PhD from the Program in Science, Technology, and Society at MIT.

 As a longform narrative writer, I appreciate the power of text.
-But I've long envied the way radio and podcast producers can use voice, sound, and music to tell gripping stories.
-So in 2016 I decided to learn radio.
-I've done a couple of feature stories for one of Boston's public radio stations, WBUR (here and here), but Soonish is my first big solo adventure in audio.
+But for years I envied the way radio and podcast producers can use voice, sound, and music to tell gripping stories.
+So in 2015 I decided to learn radio.
+I've done a few feature stories for public radio, like this story and this story for WBUR and this story for WHYY.
+Soonish is my first big solo adventure in audio.

 I live and work in Cambridge, Massachusetts.
-In addition to producing Soonish, I write freelance articles and do a bit of editorial consulting.
-I'm also the editor of the 2018 edition of Twelve Tomorrows, MIT Technology Review's annual anthology of hard science fiction stories.
+In addition to producing Soonish, I write freelance articles and do consulting work for startups.
+I'm the editor of the 2018 edition of Twelve Tomorrows, MIT Technology Review's annual anthology of hard science fiction stories.

-Just so you know a little more about where I'm coming from: I was born in 1967 and I grew up in Michigan.
+I was born in 1967 and I grew up in Michigan.
 I've spent about half my adult life in the Boston area and the other half in the San Francisco Bay Area.
 I'm gay, atheist, and vegetarian, and I love dogs, cooking, travel, space news, photography, Impressionist and modern art, architecture, science fiction, Alfred Hitchcock movies, and stereoscopes.

 To check out some of my other work, visit waderoush.com.